-- installing an iSCSI initiator on the host (this can be a software initiator that comes with the OS or an iSCSI HBA)
+- Install an iSCSI initiator on the host.
+This can be a software initiator that comes with the OS or an iSCSI HBA.

-- Discovering one of the iSCSI storage targets (IP addresses).
+- The host discovers one of the iSCSI storage targets (IP addresses).

 This is an automated process where the host collects information from the storage.
 After the host gets all the information, it closes the discovery session.

-- Connecting to all target IP addresses (a.k.a. full feature phase)
+- The host connects to all target IP addresses (a.k.a. full feature phase).

-The host opens multiple TCP connections to the iSCSI targets, commonly each of these connections has a separate session, and each session is treated as a path to the storage.
+The host opens multiple TCP connections to the iSCSI targets.
+Usually, each of these connections has a separate session, and each session is treated as a path to the storage.

-At the end of this process, the connectivity between the host and storage may look like this:
+At the end of this process, the connectivity between the host and storage might look like this:

 Alternative methods of discovering iSCSI targets

-If iSNS is used, the host may discover multiple storage systems at once using a 3rd party iSNS server.
+If iSNS is used, the host can discover multiple storage systems at once using a third-party iSNS server.

-- iSNS serves as a directory where all iSCSI targets are registered and the clients can discover their IP addresses in a single query.
+- iSNS serves as a directory where all iSCSI targets are registered, and where the clients can discover their IP addresses in a single query.

 Multiple protocol access to SCSI devices